 Learning by doing and forming ideas from exploration is the underlying theory behind psychological constructivism.
 The child is viewed like a scientist who possesses insights, questions, problem solving strategies and new ideas that will be used in experimentation.
 The scientific process of puzzling, probing, testing are incorporated into the approach.
 The child develops his picture or understanding of the physical world through manipulation and seeing relationships between objects and learning centrally determined names and labels for the ideas, items and activities involved through experience.
 Key to the theory is fostering independence in the child, not dependence on adults so that activities, curriculum, environment are based on risk-taking, self-direction, guided or totally free discovery type experimentation through social interaction and problem solving.
 The teacher acts as a facilitator of the educational context.
-The teacher provides opportunities for observation, interaction of students with each other and with the teacher through questioning techniques, modifying the environment, and support during conflicts and planning and creating curriculum.
+The teacher provides opportunities for observation, interaction of students with each other and with skills and values.